Easy apple crisp recipe! This simple homemade apple crisp makes a pan of juicy baked apples topped with cinnamon sugar crumble topping.

 It will be ok for about 3-4 days at room temperature.
 However, I think it’s best the first 1-2 days after it’s made.

-More apple crisp recipes!
+More fruit crisp recipes!

 If you’ve tried this apple crisp recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Check out the notes above the recipe for tips, notes, and additional information.